George Kittle Player Prop Bets for NFL Week 14 | San Francisco vs. Cincinnati 12/12/2021

 Matchup vs. Cincinnati

-- In his one matchup against the Bengals, Kittle's 54 receiving yards total is 12.5 less than his over/under for Sunday's game (66.5).
+- Against the Bengals, Kittle totaled 54 receiving yards in single career matchup, 12.5 fewer than his over/under for Sunday's game.

-- Kittle did not have a touchdown catch in that outing against the Bengals.
+- Kittle did not have a touchdown catch in that matchup against the Bengals.

-- The 273.1 passing yards the Bengals give up per game makes them the NFL's 24th-ranked pass defense this season.
+- The 273.1 passing yards the Bengals allow per game makes them the NFL's 24th-ranked pass defense this season.

-- With 17 passing TDs conceded this season, the Bengals defense is ranked sixth in the NFL.
+- The Bengals have allowed 17 passing TDs this season (1.4 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- Kittle put together a 181-yard performance against the Seahawks last week on nine catches (20.1 yards per catch) while being targeted 12 times and scoring two touchdowns.
+- In last week's game against the Seahawks, Kittle was targeted 12 times and racked up nine catches for 181 yards (20.1 yards per catch) and scored two touchdowns.

-- In his last three games, Kittle's 18 targets have resulted in 14 receptions for 228 yards (76.0 ypg) and three touchdowns.
+- In his last three games, Kittle's 14 receptions have yielded 228 yards (76.0 ypg) and three touchdowns.
+He's been targeted 18 times.

 Kittle's San Francisco Teammates